jrambeau/mist-guest-logger/README.md

-# Juniper Mist - Guest information export script
+# Juniper Mist - Guest clients data export script

 Python script to log guest clients data from a Juniper Mist Wi-Fi infrastructure For legal purposes in France (guest Internet access log retention for a year)